Network 7: Regular programme segments

 Flesh + Blood was a mini-series running each week for 14 minutes within Network 7, written by Joanna Hogg and featuring Vladek Sheybal and Diana Quick in the main roles.

 Dick Spanner, P.I. was a 6-minute Gerry Anderson claymation detective serial shown weekly during Series 1.

 Room 113 was a pre-recorded one-to one psychological celebrity interview conducted by Oliver James.

 True or False showed a pre-recorded bizarre real-life story, and the following week revealed whether the story was true or false.
 In Series 2 viewers could voice their guesses via a phone poll.

 Film On 7 showed a short one-minute film made by students at London International Film School.

 Memorable moments

 The series premiered with a feature on cloning cashcards, where presenter Sankha Guha cloned a card and used it on live television to take money out of an ATM outside the Bank of England, going in depth on how it was done using a video recorder and strips of tape.

 It broadcast a secular gay wedding ceremony, organised by Gay Humanist Group (now part of Humanists UK) which provoked reaction at the time from the British press.

-A live satellite link-up to Ed Byrne, a man on death row in the USA convicted of murdering his girlfriend.
+One episode aired a live satellite link-up to Ed Byrne, an American man on death row, due to him being convicted of murdering his girlfriend.
 Viewers voted whether they thought he deserved to live or die, and a presenter revealed the results to him at the end of the show.